datagrok-ai/public/help/develop/dataframe.md

 # Dataframe

-Dataframe is a tabular structure with strongly-typed columns of different types.
+Dataframe is a tabular structure with strongly-typed columns of various types.
 A dataframe class `DG.DataFrame` is used in virtually any Datagrok extension or application.
 It operates via a columnar in-memory data engine which Datagrok implemented from scratch to support highly efficient operation with data in a modern browser together with fast in-browser data visualizations.